siddharth-bhatia5/amazon-clone-v2.0/README.md

-Amazon Clone v2.0 by Clever Programmer code-along with personalization.
+Utilized HTML, CSS, Tailwind CSS, JavaScript, and Firebase to create a dynamic redesign of the Amazon interface with Clever Programmer input.